romankuchin/ica0002-2025/08-logging/README.md

 Add to main dashboard rate of `loki_log_messages_total` and rate of `promtail_sent_entries_total`.

-Don't forget to update json in your Ansible repo!
+Don't forget to update json in your Ansible repo.

-## Task 5: Create SLO.md
+## Task 5: Create slo.md

 Prepare documentation for SRE team.
 Write at least 2 user journeys for main Agama page.
 Describe SLIs and SLOs.